ash-project/ash/documentation/topics/resources/code-interfaces.md

 Subject helpers (such as `input_to_user_exists?/…` for generic actions) are still generated using the interface name.

 #### The `functions` option
 By default, code interfaces generate `[:subject, :can, :can?, :action, :action!]`.
+For predicate interfaces:

+- `:action` generates the tuple-returning function without `?` (e.g. `user_exists/…`)
-For predicate interfaces, the runnable function is emitted from the `:action!` entry in that list, but under the `?` interface name (without appending `!`).
-If you customize `functions:` and remove `:action!`, the predicate action function will not be generated.
+- `:action!` generates the unwrapped predicate function under the `?` name (e.g. `user_exists?/…`), without appending `!`

+If you customize `functions:` and remove `:action`, the tuple-returning function will not be generated.
+If you remove `:action!`, the bare-boolean predicate function will not be generated.

 ### Authorization Functions